MarianaJBr/AP-RSD-py/README.md

  # AP_RSD_py
-AP part of the RSD analysis in configuration space for eBOSS LRG sample
+AP part of the RSD analysis in configuration space for eBOSS LRG sample.

+DISCLAIMER:
+* This code has not been maintained since it was originally developed in 2017. *

 Data is public now and it can be downloaded from: https://data.sdss.org/sas/dr16/eboss/lss/catalogs/